Thomas George Roddick: Family

 He was married to Urelia M McKinnon of Pointe-Claire, Quebec, in 1880, but she died in Montreal in 1890.
 Then Amy Redpath Roddick became the second wife of Thomas Roddick on September 3, 1906.
 Amy Redpath Roddick (May 16, 1868 - February 16, 1954) was the first-born child and only daughter of Ada Mills and John James Redpath.

 Death and controversy

 Sir Thomas Roddick died on February 20, 1923, and was buried at Mount Royal Cemetery on February 22.
 However upon reading his Will on February 26, six days after his death and four days after his burial, the executors of his Will realized his final wishes had been to be cremated and demanded Sir Thomas be exhumed and cremated according to his wishes.
 Lady Roddick staunchly opposed his exhumation, stating her husband's final wishes had changed shortly before his death.
 The case was brought before the Quebec Superior Court and was successfully contested by Lady Roddick.

-Roddick is buried at Mount Royal Cemetery in section L1 1, where Lady Roddick erected a family funerary monument for her husband which mirrored that which she had erected at McGill University in his honor, the Roddick Gates.
+Roddick is buried at Mount Royal Cemetery in section L1 1, where Lady Roddick erected a family funerary monument for her husband which mirrored that which she had erected at McGill University in his honour, the Roddick Gates.